klaxa/OCR-Manga/README.md

 `./Reader.py /path/to/manga`

-The manga can be a zip, rar, or just a plain old directory.
+The manga can be a zip, rar, tar, or just a plain old directory.

 ## Contributions